diego-c/mountain-travel/README.md

 # Description
-A project for the Advanced Web Developer Bootcamp course on Udemy led by Colt Steele (in progress)
+A project for the Advanced Web Developer Bootcamp course on Udemy led by Colt Steele (in progress), front-end only

 # Todo
 * Finish page content